Coronavirus exposes caregiver shortage, upending lives of Wisconsin’s disabled residents

 When the pandemic struck, Brunette, who is now finishing a physician assistant program at the UW School of Medicine and Public Health, no longer felt comfortable splitting her time between her apartment and Ford’s house.

 She moved into Ford’s basement to minimize contact with outsiders, including her own family.
-The basement was designed specifically to accomodate a live-in aide, a need that seemed inevitable as Ford’s father ages.
+The basement was designed specifically to accommodate a live-in aide, a need that seemed inevitable as Ford’s father ages.

 After spending the entire first two weeks quarantining in Ford’s house, she now stays three nights a week.